dlvhdr/gh-dash/README.md

     width: 60
 ```

-Adding PR or issue section is as easy as adding to the list of `prSections` or `issueSections` appropriately:
+Adding a PR or issue section is as easy as adding to the list of `prSections` or `issueSections` respectively:

 - title - shown in the TUI
 - filters - how the repo's PRs should be filtered - these are plain [github filters](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)